 These are all measures that are the main objectives of the city’s mobility strategy.
 These structuring initiatives will make the city passable, attractive and caring.

 Bordeaux’s ranking among the most attractive and dynamic cities in France is no accident.
-In addition to its strong economic, industrial, tourism and cultural potential, considerable efforts are being made in the field of mobility to offer a transport offer that meets the needs of an ever-growing, dynamic and enterprising population.
+Beyond its strong economic, industrial, tourist and cultural potential, considerable efforts are being made in the field of mobility in order to offer a transport offer that meets the needs of an ever-growing, dynamic and enterprising population.
 The progressive development of the city is in any case a more than encouraging boost in the city’s projections in terms of ecological evolution.